-As your members engage with your community site and your admins manage its operation, the system automatically sends email messages, based on these various activities.
+As your members engage with your Higher Logic Thrive Community and your admins manage its operation, the system automatically sends email messages, based on these various activities.
 For example, when a member is added to the community, that new member is notified via email.
 When an automation rule has completed processing, an alert email is sent to the Super Admin who scheduled it.
 These system-generated messages are based on a set of pre-configured, default templates.

 While the pre-populated content in these templates is generally sufficient, Super Admins can modify them (for example, update the language or customize the formatting).
 These templates can be formatted in HTML and plain text, though the plain text version is often not necessary because most email clients automatically display HTML content as plain text.

 - Navigate to Email > Email Management > Email Templates.

 NOTE: Refer to Appendix A - Email template categories for descriptions of the types of email templates in each category.

 NOTE: Some templates have an Edit option only.
 These are system email templates that cannot be deleted or copied because they are tied to actions/behaviors in the system.

 - Click the Category dropdown and select a category to view its templates.